kubovicjan/SimpleAPI/README.md

 **Endpoint:** `GET /openapi/v1.json`

-This returns the full OpenAPI v1 document describing all available endpoints, request/response schemas, and authentication requirements.
+This returns the OpenAPI v3.1.1 document describing available endpoint, request/response schemas, and authentication requirements.

 ### Unit tests
 Unit tests are located in the `SimpleAPI.Tests` project.
 To run the tests, use the following command:
 ```
 dotnet test SimpleAPI\SimpleAPI.Tests

 ```